 The Instructor should break the students up into pairs.
 They will practice teaching as if their students were kids that have shot for a few days or weeks.
 Do this for 4 ends so they get used to the rotation.
 Then go to the next section.

-Candidates should be sure that they are using the OREO Technique.
 Candidates may take turns as range officers or practice running the range.
 They should take turns coaching/shooting and should rotate partners after every 2 ends.

 Assign Common Errors - The "What's wrong with this picture?" game.